-If you ever plan to visit a desert island then my personal recommendation is to get a good portable water filter which only needs gravity to work Click here to check it out on Amazon.com
+If you ever plan to visit a desert island then my personal recommendation is to get a good portable water filter that only needs gravity to work Click here to check it out on Amazon.com

-In addition to getting water to the desert island, you will want to think of ways on how you will get fresh water.
+In addition to getting water to the desert island, you will want to think of ways how you will get fresh water.
 If you are lucky enough you will find a small stream or groundwater but you can not rely on always finding one.
-If you are not able to find a fresh water source then you will need to get water in some other ways.
-You can collect the morning dew from plants by placing a plastic bottle on a branch with leaves or on the ground in the morning and wait for the morning dew to form and condense in the bottle.
+If you are not able to find a freshwater source then you will need to get water in some other ways.
+You can collect the morning dew from plants by placing a plastic bottle on a branch with leaves or on the ground in the morning and waiting for the morning dew to form and condense in the bottle.

-If you are planning to spend several days on a desert island then you will need to bring plenty of food, my recommendation is to get it either in food in powder or dehydrated form.
+If you are planning to spend several days on a desert island then you will need to bring plenty of food, my recommendation is to get food in powder or dehydrated form.
 Be sure to pack extra water as these types of foods need a lot of water to be edible and will also use a lot more water while you are digesting it.
 I have also written an article recently on Can you eat dirt to survive? ( What are Mud Cakes? ), where you will find that you actually can but should be only a last resort.

 Sunblock is an extremely important item to have on a desert island, but you will need a lot of it.
 Most of your food will come from the sea and you will probably spend a couple of hours in the water which will wash the sunblock off.
 My suggestion is to find a shaded place to fish and always wear a hat.
 In addition to this while, you are making your research on the desert island find out which plants can act as a sunblock.
 If you are a fan of survival movies then check out my recent article Best survival movies ( Top 18 ).

 4. First Aid Kit

 You might think that first aid kits are only for emergency situations but most of these have also extra tools that you can use.
 In addition to that, you will get a lot of bruises and cuts while fishing and building your shelter, and an open cut could get infected very quickly in this environment.